christophstrasen/WorldObserver/readme.md

 ### Tradeoffs

-With "WO", as with most high-level frameworks, you sacrifice some control over scope and timing that hand-rolled world-sensing logic provides, in exchange for a more compact, convenient, and expressive way to work across many observations.
+With "WO", as with most high-level frameworks, you sacrifice some control over scope and timing that hand-rolled world-sensing logic provides, in exchange for a more compact, convenient, and expressive way to access a broad range of observations.

-Use it for features like *“corpse squares near the player”*, *“chef zombies in kitchens”*, or *“cars under attack”*—and other situations that require richer data and can tolerate asynchronous behavior.
+Use it for features like *“corpse squares near the player”*, *“chef zombies in kitchens”*, or *“cars under attack”*—and other situations that benefit from rich data and can tolerate asynchronous behavior.

 ### Good for the players